Skip to main content

 Sync from OpenFn to GitHub

 This sync pushes changes from your OpenFn project to GitHub.
-This sync operation will trigger a openfn pull action workflow on your connected Github repository , which will pull the latest configuration from the OpenFn app and save it as code in the project.yaml file on your repository.
+This sync operation will trigger an openfn pull action workflow on your connected Github repository , which will pull the latest configuration from the OpenFn app and save it as code in the project.yaml file on your repository.

 info